cloudfoundry/app-autoscaler/docs/Readme.md

 `App-AutoScaler` can be offered as a Cloud Foundry service or an extension of your Cloud Foundry platform.
 Consult your Cloud Foundry provider for how it is offered.

 ###  As a Cloud Foundry extension
-When `App AutoScaler` is offered as Cloud Foudnry platform extension,  you don't need to connect your application to autoscaler, go directly to next section to attach autoscaling policy to your application with CLI.
+When `App AutoScaler` is offered as Cloud Foundry platform extension,  you don't need to connect your application to autoscaler, go directly to next section to attach autoscaling policy to your application with CLI.

 ###  As a Cloud Foundry service
 When `App AutoScaler` is offered as a Cloud Foundry service via [open service broker api][osb] , you need to provision and bind `App AutoScaler` service through [Cloud Foundry CLI][cfcli]  first.